top of page

 Julian’s sophomore album In My Garden which was released on November 11th, 2022, is a folk rock-inspired expedition, giving the audience a look into Julian’s evolving creativity.
 Driven by acoustic guitar and layered vocal harmony, the album provides the listener with a retro twist on modern folk rock.
 Westword alluded to the very 1970s vibe in their review of the album saying, “The record also takes sonic cues from the post-Beatles psychedelic pop of Paul McCartney, as well as the non-surf music the Beach Boys started putting out around the same time.”

-Julian sets his eyes on the release of his third full-length LP; which has been described as a “late 70s era classic funk, soul and disco-inspired effort” with influences for the record including The Bee Gees, Earth, Wind, and Fire, Nile Rodgers and ABBA.
-He is also embarking on a European tour in the fall of 2023.
+Julian sets his eyes on the release of his third full-length LP; which has been described as a “late 70s era classic funk, soul and disco-inspired effort” with influences for the record including Hall & Oates, The Bee Gees, Earth, Wind, and Fire, Nile Rodgers and ABBA.

 For Booking & other inquiries